Argentina to Bolivia

 The journey itself was very easy.
 I took the night bus from Salta to La Quiaca at the border and arrived there at six in the morning.
 On the walk through the dark city to the border I was lucky to have my machete with me.
 I took it from my backpack for the first time (beside some very martial Taichi practice) and felt much better holding it.
 I am neither sure if I had any reasons to be afraid nor if I had any reason to feel safe holding the big knife.
 Of course I would never have started to fight but I hoped that a possible robber would think twice before attacking a man with a machete.
 At the border I had to wait till seven when the immigration office opened, went over and almost immediately got a bus to Tupiza, where I arrived at nine.

-My first impression of Bolivia : Hey, I finally arrived in Latin America !
+My first impression of Bolivia: Hey, I finally arrived in Latin America!
 Apart from the landscape Bolivia has nothing in common with the culturally speaking very European Argentina.
 The buses here fall apart, it is dirty and the people live under simple and unfortunately poor conditions.
 The difference to the much richer Argentina is that they got used to poverty.
-Most of the people seem to be of Indian origin and is dressed that way.
+Most of the people seem to be of Indian origin and are dressed that way.
 They are as friendly as in Argentina but the cultural barrier seems to be higher.

 A word about rainy season: It is supposed to rain heavily every day now, but fortunately (for me) it isn’t (though a thunderstorm just killed some part of this translation), it is a unusually dry year.